-provide tips on how to introduce a new pet, but don't require a "meet and greet" unless the adopter requests one.
+Adopters Welcome policies provide tips on how to introduce a new pet, but don't require a "meet and greet" unless the adopter requests one.

-Dog-dog introductions take time, can cause stress and don't predict success or failure in a home.
+Dog-to-dog introductions take time, can cause stress and don't predict success or failure in a home.

-A 2014 study showed that removing the "must meet pets" requirement did not change reports of how new dogs and resident dogs got along post adoption.6 allow adopters to determine if they would like all members of the home to meet a new pet before adoption.
+A 2014 study showed that removing the "must meet pets" requirement did not change reports of how new dogs and resident dogs got along after adoption.